 Nataša Lalatović Đorđević is an attorney at law with Moravčević Vojnović i Partneri in cooperation with Schoenherr.
-She specialises in dispute resolution, employment, white collar crime and corporate law.
-Nataša acts for leading companies, financial institutions and foreign investors in litigations before local courts and in international arbitrations.
+She specialises in dispute resolution and employment law.
+Her employment practice is mainly focused on management agreements and executive exists, business restructuring and redundancy, mobbing and employment litigation.
 Nataša holds a Master's degree from the University of Pittsburgh School of Law, Pittsburgh/USA.